Zenif-NIght/AI_Image_Caption/README.md

 note I have a bug where the 1st image does not show up.also if you don't hear the speech turn on your speakers

 # Results
 The results are shown in the in the output csv file: results_out.csv.
 The first column is the image name and the second column is the conceptual dependency representation. the las 2 columns are the robot_caption and human_caption.

+Also note the CSV is delimited by a '|'.

 ### Example Outpu from the csv file:
 ```